Escape from Tarkov: Raids

-Players can only "escape" with their loot by reaching designated extraction zones in the allotted time.
-Each raid lasts between 20 and 50 minutes depending on the map, and may contain up to 14 players.

 When players die or fail to extract, they lose everything in their inventory, save for those put in a secure container with limited slots or those insured with in-game money, provided no other player has taken the insured items back to their stash.

 In Scavenger raid mode, players are assigned a random loadout instead of having to bring their own equipment.
 They enter a random raid already in progress as a Scavenger, and will not be attacked by NPC Scavengers.
 Scavengers have their own extraction zones, some of which might overlap with PMCs'.
 After finishing a Scavenger raid, there is a cooldown before the mode becomes available again.

 Maps

-There are currently 11 maps available for players; each one being a different region of the city:
+There are currently 13 maps available for players; each one being a different region of the city: